 The Variegated Lizardfish (Synodus variegatus) is also known as the Reef Lizardfish or Red Banded Lizardfish.
+They are sometimes confused with the Sand lizardfish (Synodus dermatogenys) which are usually found on open sand.
 Lizardfish are so named because the long tapered body and head resemble a lizard.

 The body which can be banded both vertically and horizontally is generally mottled.
 The color varies greatly from a mottled brown to bright red in patches.
 They often have five or six darker colored saddles on the body but this is not always the case.
 Despite their sometimes bright coloration they are remarkably well camouflaged.
 The body is cylindrical and tapers backwards.
 The mouth is proportionally large and is the widest part of the body.
 For their size they have formidable rows of teeth as can be seen in the image above.